-Feature selection and Repeated grid-search cross-validation for model assessment.

-In order to further improve the classification competence, we introduced feature selection coupled with supervised machine learning .24 Fig 3 shows the relative importance assigned to each variable by Relief algorithm.
-Variables with higher relative importance (, indicated that they may have higher discriminating power over the classification, while elements such as Se, Cr and Pb, may have much less contribution.
-With the information above, we then constructed multiple subsets of elements with the aim of building classification models.
-As shown in Table 2, the 1st subset is made of solely the most important element (i.e. Na), the 2nd subset will then include both Na and Al, which are top two element from previous ranking.
-Eventually, the 30th subset will include all 30 elements in this study.

-Besides correctly implemented feature selection, parameter tuning, and cross-validation are also crucial for model assessment and selection.
-Krastajic et al. demonstrated that choosing a set of fixed hyperparameters for cross-validation may not render optimal model performance25 Also, conducting feature selection prior to cross-validation gives too “optimistic result” which may subject to severe selection bias26.
-In our study, RGSCV was implemented to avoid pitfalls mentioned above.
-A two-dimensional matrix was shown in Fig 4 to demonstrate how the “grid-search” was conducted.
-Particularly, each grid represents a specific subset-hyperparameter combination.
-The average classification accuracy in each grid were generated after 10-fold cross-validation for 10 times.

-After RGSCV, model performance via SVM and RF algorithms were compared side by side.
-As shown in Fig 5, by using only the top ranked element, Na, RF achieved 74.76% classification accuracy, while for SVM the accuracy reached 67.60%.
-After including the second element Al, both RF and SVM achieved very satisfactory performance of 99.14% and 89.42% respectively.
+Determination of geographical origin

+For construction of classifiers, feature selection coupled with supervised machine learning algorithms were introduced.
+Fig 4 showed relative importance of the features computed by Relief algorithm on training set where higher relative importance implies higher contribution to the classifications.
+With the information provided by Relief, forward selection was implemented with grid search to find the optimal classifers.
+Started with 48% mean cross-validation accuracy for RF and 63% accuracy for SVM, both classfiers showed similar results that performances were boosting with more features added.
+Both algorithms reached 100% training accuracy very quickly with only 4 features needed when optimal hyperparameters were selected.
+Then the optimal classifiers were validated on testing set.
+The validation results could be found in table 2. (some kappa explanination here).
+Both classifiers showed perfect classification results with 100% accuracy amd kappa for all types of GI rice.
+The result is suggesting the information provided by these 4 elements has significant differentiation power to make the classification. (more context on the top 4 elements)

+Overall, SVM and RF had comparable performance in terms of the classification accuracy, with SVM being slightly better within only top two features (Fig 5).
+The accuracy got improved with more top-ranking elements been added, and with only four elements (Al, Rb, B and Na), both SVM and RF led to satisfactory classification models with 100% accuracy.
+Add in radar plot and some explanation

+Guigang versus non-Guigang

-Overall, SVM and RF had comparable performance in terms of the classification accuracy, with RF being slightly better within only first three features (Fig 5).
-The accuracy got improved with more top-ranking elements been added, and with only four elements (Na, Al, Cd and Rb), both SVM and RF led to satisfactory classification models with 100% accuracy.
-This opens the door for future study on whether measuring only a handful of elements could lead to reliable rice classification; he establishment of simplified analysis may potentially boost the application of easy, cost-effective in-field authentication; even .
-However, challenge remains as the elemental profile of crops may be influenced by multiple factors simultaneously, for example, genotype, soil type, climate, and agricultural practice climate29,30.
-As a result, rather than exploring a universal solution (e.g. a number) for all rice types, a carefully conducted validation should be conducted to ensure the reliability and robustness of tmodel.
+This opens the door for future study on whether measuring only a handful of elements could lead to reliable rice classification; particularly, in this case we developed a step-by-step scheme for…

+The establishment of simplified analysis may potentially boost the application of easy, cost-effective in-field authentication; even However, challenge remains as the elemental profile of crops may be influenced by multiple factors simultaneously, for example, genotype, soil type, climate, and agricultural practice climate29,30.
+As a result, rather than exploring a universal solution (e.g. a number) for all rice types, a carefully conducted validation should be conducted to ensure the reliability and robustness of classification model.